afghl/algorithm-exercises/README.md

 # algorithm-exercises
-some algorithm exercises in java.
+some algorithm exercises in c & java.